 Assent vs Consent– Don’t lie to get laid!

 Permission is a form of assent.
 But consent has a different meaning in the eyes of the law.
-And that distinction makes tricking someone into sex a crime.
+And that distinction makes tricking someone, or depriving them of consent in any other way, a crime.

 By law, consent, not assent, must be present in sexual relations, as stated clearly in the ItsOnUs Pledge, supported by President Obama; “Non-consensual sex is sexual assault.”
 Assenting, not consenting to sex, simply doesn’t cut it!

 The University of Alaska, Fairbanks, points out (in adherening with federal Nuremberg Code) that such a difference exists in its description of the legal requirements when conducting ethical research on minors:

 “Work with children or adults not capable of giving consent requires the consent of the parent or legal guardian and the assent of the subject.”

 From this description, we can easily see that assent and consent don’t carry the same weight.
 Even though the explanation is given to facilitate a purpose not related to sexual conduct, it’s clear that there is a legal distinction between assent and consent.
 And this distinction is at the heart of why any sexual conduct, even those containing assent, but not consent, is criminal.

 Assent simply means “Agreement on the face of it.”